AkiraHere/ANDIE/README.md

 # User Guide:

 To get started with ANDIE, compile and run the Andie.java file.
-Alternatively, run the Andie.jar program.
+Alternatively, you can run the andie.jar executable file to get the program running!

 Once running, navigate to the menu item *'File > Open'* to search for the image that you wish to edit.

-Now that you have selected an image opened and ready to edit, try making use of the many features available at the top of the window.
+Now that you have selected an image and are ready to edit, try making use of the many features available at the top of the program.

 ## File menu
     - Has menus that allow you to open, save and export files.